The Barong Tagalog fabrics can sound very foreign to many. Read on below to get to know them better, so you may choose the best barong for you.

 Get your own Pina Fabric at Barong Warehouse by clicking here.

 Alternatively, we have some closely resembling hand-woven and embroidered Cocoon and Silk Barongs that are just as beautiful and illustrious.
 Click here to see their amazing level of craftmanship.

 Check out this amazing video of how Pina cloth is made.

 Other types of fabrics that the Barong Tagalog can be found in are Abaca and Linen.

-The breathable Linen fabric is usually found in an officewear dress shirt known as the Gusot-Mayaman (or translated as Wrinkle of the Rich).
-It is typically embroidered and is a favorite of office-workers to wear in the hot and humid Philippine climate.
-Currently, Barong Warehouse does not offer Abaca or Linen garments on our site, but if you would like to inquire about getting either one, please e-mail us at email@example.com and we would be happy to assist you.
+The breathable Linen fabric is usually found in an officewear dress shirt known as the Gusot-Mayaman (or loosely translated as Wrinkle of the Rich).
+It is typically embroidered with simpler designs, and is a favorite of office-workers to wear in the hot and humid Philippine climate.
+The less-expensive version is known as the Bihis Mayaman, and is made of light-weight polyester.

 Click here to check out our office barongs made out of Linen and soft Polyester.

 Get your own Linen Fabric at Barong Warehouse by clicking here.